 Microbes – Psoriasis has been reported occurring after strep throat and may be worsened by skin or gut colonization with Staphylococcus aureus, Malassezia, and Candida albicans.

 Medications – Drug-induced Psoriasis may occur with beta-blockers, Lithium, Antimalarial medications, Non-steroidal anti-inflammatory drugs, Terbinafine.

 HIV – Psoriasis tends to be more severe in people infected with HIV.

-Other causes – Stress (High stress levels may increase risk of psoriasis, Obesity and Smoking.
+Other causes – Stress (High-stress levels may increase the risk of psoriasis, Obesity, and Smoking.

 What are the Signs and Symptoms?

 - Psoriasis typically appears as raised areas of inflamed skin covered with silvery-white scaly skin found on the elbows, knees, scalp, and back accompanied by severe dryness, itching, swelling, and pain.

 - In some cases dry, cracked skin that may bleed

 The diagnosis of psoriasis is usually based on the appearance of the skin characteristics.
 Typical signs for psoriasis are scaly, erythematous plaques, papules, or patches of skin that may be painful and itch.

 Conditions similar in appearance are discoid eczema, seborrhoeic eczema, pityriasis rosea, nail fungus, or cutaneous T cell lymphoma.